 So there’s an equanimity that’s a product of the practice, and there are levels of equanimity that function as factors in the practice.
 Don’t confuse the two.
 The factors of the practice are the ones we need to pay attention to.
 The one that’s a by-product is going to happen on its own.
 But the ones we work with—developing the equanimity that allows us to endure things, developing an even deeper equanimity that allows us to see things really clearly, very deeply in the mind: Those are the ones you want to focus on because those are the ones you can do; those are the ones you can be responsible for.
 As for the results, they’ll take care of themselves.

 But it’s always essential that you understand that equanimity is only one of the factors, and not the whole path.
 You need to use your discernment to figure out when it’s appropriate and when the more proactive side of the path has to come into play.
 The discernment is what does the real work, so make sure that it’s as sharp as possible.
-This is one of the reasons why analysis of qualities comes so early in the list of the factors for awakening, because it has to inform all the other ones—your mindfulness, your persistence, rapture, serenity, concentration, and equanimity—to make sure they stay pointed in the right direction.
+This is one of the reasons why analysis of qualities comes so early in the list of the factors for awakening, because it has to inform all the other ones—your mindfulness, your persistence, rapture, calm, concentration, and equanimity—to make sure they stay pointed in the right direction.